 The appeal of kiosks and carts is that they are relatively easy to set up, low maintenance, highly accessible to a very targeted buying audience, and are less expensive than opening up a retail storefront.
 If you’re thinking of starting a kiosk business of your own, consider some of the most common and successful ideas and product options available.

 Mall kiosks and carts can be excellent testing grounds for products and for generating interest in a product or service.
 They can provide a steady stream of revenue in high-traffic areas and the only real trick is ensuring your product or service is appropriate for where your kiosk is placed.
 The possibilities are endless, but here are seven mall kiosk ideas:

 The most popular products for these types of kiosks and carts are familiar staples: popcorn, peanuts, ice cream, hot dogs, pretzels, and gourmet donuts or coffee.
 With the fresh aroma of the tasty treats wafting through high-traffic areas, customers have a hard time walking past your kiosk without stopping for a treat.

 Accessories and Apparel

-Sunglasses and other types of ornamental eyewear are almost universally-loved products which do well in a kiosk or cart.
-These items appeal to both low- and high-income shoppers, and so do well in mainstream as well as upscale retail centers.
+Sunglasses and other types of ornamental eyewear are almost universally-loved products that do well in a kiosk or cart.
+These items appeal to both low- and high-income shoppers and do well in mainstream as well as upscale retail centers.

 Beauty products have traditionally been avoided by retailers at high-end shopping centers but are finding more in-roads as merchants realize their value.
 They’re great testing grounds for new products or ideas, and consumers are accustomed to kiosk merchants selling unusual or newer products.
 This market is almost exclusively female, and visual appeal is the key to success.